TungstenTransformation/KTScripts/PDFtoTiff.md

 # The script function does the following
 * Create a single-page TIFF image for each page.
 (Kofax Capture, KTM and KTA all prefer to work with single page TIFFS.
-Export connectors can merge them to mulit-page tiffs if needed)
+Export connectors can merge them to multi-page tiffs if needed)
 * Optionally perform basic VRS on the image.
 * Replace each page in the XDoc with the TIFF pages.
 * Preserve the PDF Text layer to avoid performing OCR.